 “Oink,” says Mercy.

-Chris Van Dusen’s illustration reinforces the love that this couple feel for their pig — they’ve even had Mercy’s initial inscribed into her bed head.
+Chris Van Dusen’s illustration reinforces the love that the Watsons feel for their pig — they’ve even had Mercy’s initial inscribed into her bed head.
 But look again.
 Look at the shadows.
 You could argue that, well, of course the shadows must be there — if the illustration contains a light source, then there must be shadows.
 But every single thing in an illustration is on purpose.
 Nothing existed here before the blank page.
 That strong shadow which falls across the bed?
-That’s ‘The Other Parents’.
+That’s ‘The Other Parents’ a la Coraline.
 A shadow that strong and defined gives the illustration an exciting, menacing vibe.
 Van Dusen could easily have made that bedspread light orange and it would’ve looked fine.
 The addition of that shadow is a master stroke.

 Notice how Van Dusen has avoided casting the bedroom in darkness.
 Yet no one has switched the light on.
-The brightly-lit bedroom is an outworking of Mercy’s state of mind — not worried one bit.
-And if Mercy’s not worried, readers don’t need to worry either.
+The brightly-lit bedroom is an outworking of Mercy’s state of mind ie. not worried one bit.
+And if Mercy’s not worried, readers needn’t worry either.

 STORY STRUCTURE OF MERCY WATSON FIGHTS CRIME

 Leroy Ninker is a small man with a big dream: he wants to be a cowboy.
 But for now he’s just a thief.
 In fact, Leroy is robbing the Watsons’ kitchen right this minute!
 As he drags the toaster across the counter—screeeeeech—and drops it into his bag—clannngggg—little does he know that a certain large pig who loves toast with a great deal of butter is stirring from sleep.
 Soon a comedy of errors (not to mention the buttery sweets in his pocket) will lead this little man on the wild and raucous rodeo ride he’s always dreamed of!from the Teacher’s Guide issued by Candlewick Press

 I believe Leroy is the main character of this story, so will break down the structure accordingly.
 This is also a carnivalesque story, which has its own specific structure.

-Leroy is also endearing because of his imaginary capacity.
+Leroy is also endearing because of his imaginative capacity.
 While riding Mercy, we are told he imagines riding a dangerous bucking horse.
 He’s a Walter Mitty character — harmless, with big ideas about himself.
-This ability to sink into an imaginary para-reality is also his downfall.
+This ability to sink into a paracosm is also his downfall.

 Ostensibly, Leroy wants to steal items from other people’s houses.
 This is the outworking of a deeper desire, which is to imagine himself a fearsome, respected and tough bandit, reminiscent of the fantasy of the Wild West.